apache/james-project/upgrade-instructions.md

  level synchronisation, and thus enhance throughput, latencies and scalability.
  - Disabling dynamic mapping.
 We now represent headers as nested objects.
  - Removing some not needed fields from the mapping
  - No longer index raw HTML.
-This was possible under some configuration combinaison, and caused the data stored in elasticSearch to be significantly larger than required.
+This was possible under some configuration combination, and caused the data stored in elasticSearch to be significantly larger than required.

 The downside of these changes is that a reindex is needed, implying a downtime on search: